Icinga/icinga2/doc/2-getting-started.md

 The package provides a new configuration file that is installed in `/etc/icinga2/features-available/ido-pgsql.conf`.
 You will need to update the database credentials in this file.
+All available attributes are listed in the [IdoPgsqlConnection object][#objecttype-idopgsqlconnection] configuration details.

 You can enable the `ido-pgsql` feature configuration file using `icinga2 feature enable`: